esa/pagmo2/doc/sphinx/docs/python/tutorials/nlopt_basics.rst

     >>> algo.set_verbosity(1)

 We now need a problem to solve.
 Let us start with one of the UDPs provided in pygmo.
-The :class:`pygmo.luksan_vlcek1` provides a classic, scalable, equally constrained problem.
+The :class:`pygmo.luksan_vlcek1` problem is a classic, scalable, equality-constrained problem.
 It also has its gradient implemented so that we do not have to worry about that for the moment.

 .. doctest::